12 Best Horror Movies of the 2000s

 A film often misinterpreted for its eye-boggling violence, sexual themes and disturbing sequences; ‘American Psycho’ employs a variety of allusions, themes and motifs to sketch out the story of Patrick Bateman – a wealthy New York investment banking executive, who has an alternate dark side hidden from all – a side indulging in murder, torture and hedonistic fantasies.
 The Bret Easton Ellis novel adapted flick stars Christian Bale, Willem Dafoe and Jared Leto as the primary lead, with several other actors acting as the supporting cast.
 ‘American Psycho’ unequally bases itself in the horror genre, with its grotesqueness causing a stir among many.
 Director Mary Harron and writer Guinevere Turner collaborated to iterate the dark comedy through the film’s primary character, Christian Bale’s Patrick Bateman.
 The film uses the Bateman and his experiences to showcase the director’s ideas.

-Bateman is a narcissist, who can go to extreme lengths in order to achieve his aim.
+Bateman is a narcissist who can go to extreme lengths in order to achieve his aim.
 He displays his talents as a banker by the day and turns into a pleasure-seeking monster by night.
-The character humours himself with materialism, purchasing the finest cloth and dining in the classiest restaurants.
-Patrick Bateman takes innate care of his skin, hair and body; applying body products and exercising daily.
-However, the man is unreliable, who lives off the violent death of other people.
+The character humors himself with materialism, purchasing the finest cloth and dining in the classiest restaurants.
+Patrick Bateman takes innate care of his skin, hair, and body, applying body products and exercising daily.
+However, the man is unreliable and lives off the violent death of other people.
 He tortures women, sexually assaults them and doesn’t blink an eye before chopping a man’s head off.
-Bale’s character is a dexterous compulsive liar.
+Bale’s character is a dexterous, compulsive liar.
 Debuting at the Sundance Film Festival, the film received polarising reviews due to its unabashed violence.
-However, Bale earned immense accolade for his twisted portrayal, making the role his career’s turning point.
+However, Bale earned immense accolades for his twisted portrayal, making the role his career’s turning point.
 Critics praised the adaptation, commenting the film’s maturity in not sensitizing the plot.

 Read More: Best Horror Movies of the 2010s